 Sec.
 6. The cost of weekly meals, as determined by the board, shall be assessed per capita on a per-plate basis.
 Each member shall be liable for the costs of his/her meals, whether eaten or not, unless excused by the board or unless that member has been credited with a "make-up" at another Rotary club.

 Sec.
 7. At the beginning of each fiscal year the board shall prepare or cause to be prepared a budget of estimated income and estimated expenditures for the year, which, having been agreed to by the board, shall stand as the limit of expenditures for the respective purposes unless otherwise ordered by action of the board.
-Once the budget is adopted, each directorate shall have delegated budget authority as found in Art.
-VII, Sec.
-3.
+Once the budget is adopted, each directorate shall have delegated authority to make expenditures in the amount assigned in the adopted budget.

 ART.
 XIII: Method of Electing Members